dxw/contracts/agreements/govpress.md

         1. Agree that our recommendations are appropriate based on the information available;
-        2. Understand that the breakdown of fees in the Proposal is a predicion based on the assumptions made in the proposal;
+        2. Understand that the breakdown of fees in the Proposal is a prediction based on the assumptions made in the proposal;
         3. Understand that the total fees over the life of the contract may vary according to your Service Usage and your